f5devcentral/f5-automation-labs/docs/class1/module3/lab3.rst

 Adding, Removing, and Replacing Pool Members using **AS3 PATCH** through Tower.
 We will also demonstrate updating SSL Certificates on an existing Virtual.

+..
+NOTE:: Ensure that you ran the :guilabel:`Tenant1_Deploy_Config` Template again with the ``f5-https-offload-app`` option as indicated at the end of the last Lab.

 Task 1 - Adding a Pool Member using Tower
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~